What does it mean to major in Chinese?

 Chinese is spoken by over one billion people, nearly a quarter of the world’s population.
 Our students attain strong language competence in listening and reading comprehension, speaking, and writing skills as well as the cultural knowledge necessary for interacting with Chinese-speaking people in professional or informal contexts.

 Why is UM a good place to study Chinese?

 Students are not only taught by our dedicated Chinese faculty but also by teaching assistants and domain mentors who provide one-on-one tutoring and help students acquire Chinese for their specific domains.

 The Chinese Flagship Language Program, sponsored by the National Security Education Program, is one of 13 federally funded critical language programs in the nation.
 Its graduates typically achieve an advanced or even superior level of Chinese language proficiency and cultural competence – both of which are essential for professional success.
-The program provides financial aid for on-campus intensive summer courses as well as summer study abroad in China.
-The Language Resource Center (LRC) provides online and electronic materials for the study of foreign languages.
+The program provides financial aid for on-campus intensive summer courses as well as summer study abroad in Taiwan.

-Chinese majors have a wide variety of outside-the-classroom opportunities for language learning.
+Chinese majors who are in the Flagship program have a wide variety of outside-the-classroom opportunities for language learning.

-- For many years, the Department of Modern Languages has offered a month-long summer Mississippi StarTalk program in Chinese for high school students, with full program scholarships available.
-Students come to UM campus during the month of July for intensive instruction in Chinese.
+- For many years, the Department of Modern Languages has offered a month-long summer Summer Language Institute program in Chinese for high school students.